vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 73. What is an Apple Developer Account?

 ### Answer:
-Apple Developer Account allows developers
-to build, test and publish apps on App Store.
+An Apple Developer Account allows developers to build, test, and publish apps on the App Store.

 Cost: $99 per year.